-In conclusion, PyroGenesis sees 2022 as a platform from which decades of exponential growth will stem.
+In conclusion, while headwinds have interrupted the intentions of many clients and prospects during the first half of the year, PyroGenesis continues to see 2022 as a platform from which decades of growth will stem.

 The Company plans to take advantage of its unique position in its main business offerings to accelerate growth, with a particular emphasis on offerings geared to aggressively reducing GHG emissions and the world's carbon footprint, while finding and offering solutions to pressing environmental, engineering, and energy challenges.